-- Nearest CP source
+Nearest CP source

-- Only 1 interrupted at a time????
+- Only 1 interrupted at a time?

-- Fast cycle with ON less time than OFF

-- 0.3 seconds ON/0.7 seconds OFF

 - Desire significant IR drop at test stations in survey segment:

 - 100 to 400 mV or more on soil

+- More IR, easier to find smaller coating faults

+- Less IR, harder to find smaller coating faults

-- More signal when high resistance contact??
+- More signal when high resistance contact?

 - Increase rectifier output if necessary

+- Will affect CIS surveys if combined

 - Use temporary CP system

+- 12 volt battery or battery bank

+- Stream culvert, guard rails, fencing